lem0nSec/Alcatraz/src/README.md

 ```

 The \_retrieveDirectoryData procedure does the opposite of what \_storeDirectoryData did.
 DirectoryData\_storage gets checked 16 bytes at the time starting from the end of it.
-This is the reason why rax is equal to the size of this allocation space.
 The register gets decremented by 16 bytes until the first HANDLE + WIN32\_FIND\_DATAA pair is found.
 Then r13 and r14 (0) are exchanged with the QWORDS pair, so that the previously occupied 16 bytes in DirectoryData\_storage are zeroed out and r13 and r14 contain the HANDLE and the WIN32\_FIND\_DATAA struct respectively.
-Then execution returns to \_goBackDir, which jumps back to \_findNextFile. \_findNextFile can now enumerate the remaining files in the directory starting from where it left off.
+Finally, execution returns to \_goBackDir, which jumps back to \_findNextFile. \_findNextFile can now enumerate the remaining files in the directory starting from where it left off.

 ```asm